Guidance for Resuming Human Subjects Research

 Category #1: Distance research

 This category of research does not present risks to subjects due to COVID-19.
-Therefore, this category of research may continue and should be carried out remotely, without involving returning to on-campus laboratories.
+Therefore, this category of research can continue and may be carried out whether one is on or off campus.

-- Researchers must follow Environmental Health and Safety’s Guidelines for Safe Research During COVID-19 Pandemic and with respect to social distancing, proper personal protective equipment, personal hygiene, sanitation and disinfection procedures, self-monitoring and reporting.
+- Researchers and research subjects must follow Environmental Health and Safety’s Guidelines for Safe Research During COVID-19 Pandemic and the Princeton University Health Services guidelines for what to do if you are experiencing symptoms.

 - Consent forms must be modified to include the following statement of risk.
 This language is pre-approved by the IRB and can be implemented without submission of an amendment to the IRB:

-- “The study team has taken all CDC-suggested safety measures to minimize exposure to SARS-CoV-2 (the cause of COVID-19).”
+- “The study team has taken CDC and local public health authorities-suggested safety measures to minimize exposure to SARS-CoV-2 (the cause of COVID-19).”

 - Note that with the exception of the modification to the informed consent language described above, changes to an approved IRB protocol must receive approval from the IRB prior to implementation.

 - Research subjects that have already consented do not need to provide new consent incorporating this language.
-In this case, researchers should verbally indicate to the research participant:
+In this case, researchers should verbally indicate to the research subject:

 - In-person visits should be as brief as possible consistent with the study procedures.